Connected components of the strata of the moduli space of meromorphic differentials: Flat structures defined by meromorphic differentials.

-We define the topology on this space in the following way: a small neighborhood of $S$, with conical singularities $\Sigma$, is defined to be the equivalent classes of surfaces $S'$ for which there is a continuous injective map $f:S\backslash V(\Sigma)\to S'$ such that $V(\Sigma)$ is a (small) neighborhood of $\Sigma$, $f$ is close to a translation, and the complement of the image of $f$ is a union on disks.
+We define the topology on this space in the following way: a small neighborhood of $S$, with conical singularities $\Sigma$, is defined to be the equivalent classes of surfaces $S'$ for which there is a differentiable injective map $f:S\backslash V(\Sigma)\to S'$ such that $V(\Sigma)$ is a (small) neighborhood of $\Sigma$, $Df$ is close the identity in the translation charts, and the complement of the image of $f$ is a union on disks.
 One can easily check that this topology is Hausdorff.